wenzhixin/bootstrap-table/site/docs/extensions/reorder-rows.md

 - **Detail:**

    Pass a function that will be called when the row is dropped.
-The function takes 2 parameters: the table and the row that was dropped.
+The function takes 1 parameter:  the row that was dropped.

 - **Default:** `empty function`